Premier League fixtures on TV | 2020/2021 schedule, channels, dates - TheNewsTrace

 Organisers should shoe-horn the season right into a roughly ‘regular’ schedule by the tip of the season with an finish date in Might to accommodate the re-scheduled Euro 2020 which has been shifted to start out on eleventh June 2021.

-The Premier League season normally ends in early-to-mid Might however will run an additional week to make sure all video games are performed.
+The Premier League season often ends in early-to-mid Might however will run an additional week to make sure all video games are performed.

 Will followers be allowed again to stadiums?

 Not but.
-The season will begin behind closed doorways, but it surely might solely be a number of weeks into the restart after we see followers in stands as soon as extra.
+The season will start behind closed doorways, but it surely might solely be a couple of weeks into the restart after we see followers in stands as soon as extra.

 Sports activities minister Nigel Huddleston confirmed a goal date of 1st October 2020 is in place for a partial reopening of main sporting occasions.

-Studies declare as much as 30 p.c of a stadium’s common capability may very well be used to make sure as many individuals as potential can attend with out compromising security.
+Reviews declare as much as 30 p.c of a stadium’s common capability could possibly be used to make sure as many individuals as potential can attend with out compromising security.

-A Brighton v Chelsea pre-season fixture was attended by a number of thousand followers in a profitable trial sport which might pave the way in which for a gentle return to normality.
+A Brighton v Chelsea pre-season fixture was attended by a number of thousand followers in a profitable trial recreation which might pave the best way for a gentle return to normality.

 Premier League 2020/21 outcomes